BeNhNp/Bilingual/files/screenshots/tool.md

 ![paragraph](03.png)

 Edit the paragraph.
 Sometimes the order of the paragraphs is not right, just selet some cells and drag-and-drop to change the order.
+Split a paragraph into two parts, Insert an empty cell, combine selected cells, ...

 ![paragraph](04.png)